Government procurement: Nigeria

 Nigeria is a federal republic comprising 36 states and the Federal Capital Territory.
 See Rivers State Bureau on Public Procurement as an example of a regulatory body in one of the states.

+North Macedonia

+North Macedonia has ratified the Government Procurement Agreement and acceded to membership on 30 October 2023.

 Pakistan

 Government procurement in Pakistan is overseen by the Public Procurement Regulatory Authority (PPRA), an autonomous body based in Islamabad which was established by the Public Procurement Regulatory Authority Ordinance of May 2002.
 The PPRA is responsible for issuing regulations and procedures for public procurement undertaken by federal level public sector organisations.
 Its brief is to improve the governance, management, transparency, accountability and quality of Pakistan's public procurement.
 The PPRA also monitors other public sector agencies' procurement activity.
 The PPRA Board consists of six ministerial appointments from central government departments, three private members and the Authority's managing director.

 Pakistan has observer status with respect to the Government Procurement Agreement.